SanchithaK/AbInitioProteinStr/README.md

 4. Kabsch, W., & Sander, C. (1983).
 DSSP: Dictionary of Protein Secondary Structure.
 5. McDonough, M. (2024).
 Did AI solve the protein-folding problem?
 Harvard Medicine Magazine.

-This README provides an in-depth overview of our project, its methodologies, and execution details. 🚀